HappyTetrahedron/penguard/README.md

 Calibration (optional)
 ----------------------

+According to Wikipedia, “There is no standardized relationship of any particular physical parameter to the RSSI reading.” [@rssi_varies_wiki].
-The range of RSSI values varies between devices, so it should be possible for a guardian to calibrate itself.
+See also [@rssi_varies_article].
+Since the range of RSSI values varies between devices, it should be possible for guardians to calibrate themselves.
 That is done in a guided process where the penguin is first brought close to the guardian and then slowly carried away.
+We can then take measurements of the bluetooth signal strength at certain time intervals and calibrate the guardian that way.

 Penguard Guardian Protocol
 --------------------------